What is Espresso? | History, Brewing Guide And Benefits!

 How to brew a perfect shot of Espresso

-Brewing a perfect shot of Espresso is not easy; you need quality coffee beans, grind them to perfect size, you must know how to operate the espresso machine properly and indeed you have to follow expert brewing tips, which I am going to share with you.
+Brewing a perfect shot of Espresso is not easy; you need quality coffee beans, grind them to the perfect size, you must know how to operate the espresso machine properly and indeed you have to follow expert brewing tips, which I am going to share with you.

 Step 1) Clean the portafilter